cmu-phil/tetrad-fx/README.md

 Tetrad away from simulation studies and more toward analysis of particular datasets.
-What we're doing at the moment is making an app that allows you to load a dataset, transform the data in various ways, search on data with tiered knowledge, yielding a graph, and transforming that graph in various ways.
+What we're doing at the moment is making an app that allows you to load a dataset, transform the data in various ways, search on data with tiered knowledge, yielding a graph, and transform that graph in various ways.

 We are keeping a running overview of the work here: